CounterpartyXCP/Documentation/Developers/protocol_specification.md

 integers between 26^12 + 1 and 256^8 (inclusive), prefixed with ‘A’.
 Alphabetic asset names will carry a one‐time issuance fee (by burn) of 0.5 XCP and numeric asset names will be freely available.
 ‘BTC’ and ‘XCP’ are the only three‐character asset names.
 Example asset names:
+BBBB, A100000000000000000.

 Assets may be either divisible or indivisible, and divisible assets are divisible to eight decimal places.
-Assets also come with descriptions, which may be changed at any time.
+Assets also come with descriptions, which may be up to 52 single-byte characters long and updated at any time.

 <!--